In this eye-opening article, I’ll show you how to start a Nutrition Coach career and make a success of it.

 That means no crash diets, no exotic supplements, and no weird or unsustainable eating practices.

 Part of that job involves busting nutrition myths, exploring options, and providing individualized nutritional advice that is based on science.

-If that sounds like the sort of thing you’d like to do, and the type of services your clients will benefit from, nutrition coaching could be the job for you.
+Nutrition coaching could be your job if that sounds like what you’d like to do and the type of services your clients will benefit from.

 Requirements, duties, and responsibilities

-After all, that’s one of the things that separates licensed nutrition coaches with unqualified, unlicensed nutritionists.
+After all, that’s one of the things that separates licensed nutrition coaches from unqualified, unlicensed nutritionists.

-There are lots of courses to choose from, including online and traditional learning pathways.
+There are many courses, including online and traditional learning pathways.

 My top six nutrition coach course recommendations are:

 - ISSA Sports Nutrition Certificate